SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 The generated gait data is automatically saved for future comparison and analysis.
 The script produces a **`sol.txt`** file containing a **300 × 24 matrix**, fully compatible with **MATLAB** for import and further processing.

-Gait behavior can be customized using adjustable parameters, allowing for a wide range of motion patterns to be produced.
+Gait behaviour can be customised using adjustable parameters, allowing for a wide range of motion patterns to be produced.
 These parameters can be modified directly through the:

 [ga/`target_sol.py`](https://github.com/SpindlySpider/UoP-AI-CW/blob/main/ga/target_sol.py)